 Insecurity can manifest in various ways, often revealing itself through subtle behaviors that may go unnoticed by others.
 However, keen observers can recognize certain patterns of behavior that serve as clear indicators of underlying insecurities.

 In a thought-provoking social media thread, users shared their insights on behaviors that scream, “I’m insecure.”
 Let’s delve into these observations and shed light on the intricacies of insecurity.
+Read on to see if you recognize any of these traits in yourself or in people you know.

 #1 The Fear of Not Knowing: Refusing to Admit Ignorance